MuhammadTariq92/Calculator-Project/README.md

 - Git installed for cloning the repository.

 ## Installation
-1. Clone the repository from GitHub:
+1. **Clone the repository from GitHub**:
     ```sh
     git clone https://github.com/username/calculator.git
     ```
-2. Navigate to the project directory:
+2. **Navigate to the project directory**:
     ```sh
     cd calculator
     ```
-3. Compile the Java program:
+3. **Compile the Java program**:
     ```sh
     javac Calculator.java
     ```

 ## Usage
-Run the compiled Java program and provide an arithmetic expression:
+You can run the compiled Java program by providing an arithmetic expression as a command-line argument:

 ```sh
 java Calculator "5 + 10"